mikeyGlitz/CS-Intro/loops/README.md

 In this assignment, we are going to practice using for loops.
 Create a program that declares three variables.
 One variable will be called *number* and the other variable will be called *multipliler*.
 The third variable will be called product.
-Make product equal to sum added to itself and make it so that the loop goes for as many times as indicated by multipliler. (see the example above to structure your for loop)
+Make product equal to the product added to the number and make it so that the loop goes for as many times as indicated by multipliler. (see the example above to structure your for loop)